 (2) The adjusted life of the school facility and its

 major components after repair or maintenance; [

 (3) The current and future repair and maintenance requirements of the school facility and its components based on established industry standards or product manufacturer recommendations; and

-(4) Energy efficiency and environmental standards as required under section 196-9(b) to achieve high performance classrooms;
+(4) Energy efficiency and environmental standards as provided in section 196-9(c) to achieve high performance classrooms;

 provided that demolition of a facility or any of its components may be recommended if the cost of the repairs do not justify the adjusted life or remaining life of the facility."